Virtual Machine Migration

 Cold Migration

-Downtime: Cold migration essentially requires VM downtime as the VM needs to be powered off or suspended before it can be cold migrated.
+Downtime: Cold migration essentially requires VM downtime, as the VM must be powered off or suspended before it can be cold migrated.

 Cold Migration Prerequisites